-In Equations (86) and (87) above, the ZEVSalesShare and ZEVCreditShare variables are defined in the input fleet for each manufacturer, while the ZEVRequirement and MaxPHEVShare variables are specified in the parameters input file.
-When computing the ZEV credits, some manufacturers may be configured by the user in the input fleet to ignore the PHEV cap (MaxPHEVShare), and to attain compliance using PHEVs only.
-In such a case, the MaxPHEVShare variable in Equation (87) above is considered to be 100 percent.
+In Equations (96) and (97), the ZEVSalesShare_C variable is defined in the input fleet for each manufacturer (separately for the light-duty and the HDPUV fleets), while the ZEVRequirement_C and MaxPHEVShare variables are specified in the parameters input file.
+When computing the ZEV credits, some manufacturers may be configured by the user in the input fleet to ignore the PHEV cap (MaxPHEVShare), and to utilize all of the PHEVs found within a manufacturer's fleet for ZEV compliance purposes.
+In such a case, the MaxPHEVShare variable in Equation (97) above is considered to be 100%.
+However, ignoring the PHEV cap setting is only applicable to the light-duty fleet for the model years up to and including MY-2025.

-S5.9 U.S. Employment
+S5.10 U.S. Employment